 Privileges determine what actions users can perform and what areas they have access to.
 For example, the Access UPLOAD privilege grants access to the upload view, Access VERIFY grants access to the document view and so on.

 Some privileges are associated with a specific service.
 For example, the Access STORAGE privilege is only available when the Storage service is enabled.
 If you disable a service that has a privilege associated with it, the privilege is removed from all users that have that privilege.
 A warning is displayed before any privileges are removed.

 Administrators cannot grant or remove privileges that they do not have themselves.
-For example, if an administrator wants to grant the Manage accounts privilege to another user, the administrator must have the Manage accounts privilege himself.
-Likewise, if an administrator wants to remove the Manage accounts privilege from another user, the administrator must have the Manage accounts privilege himself.
+For example, if an administrator wants to grant the Manage accounts privilege to another user, the administrator must also have the Manage accounts privilege.
+Likewise, if an administrator wants to remove the Manage accounts privilege from another user, the administrator must have the Manage accounts privilege.

 Viewing bank account numbers

-Office users (with the User role) can always view bank account numbers because it is a necessary function of processing invoices.
+Office users (with the User role) can always view bank account numbers because it is a necessary function of processing documents.